 This may sound like we’re being “meta”.
 We’re not.
 The sharp, acidic distaste in our mouths upon spending more than a half hour with Facebreaker cannot, perhaps, be fully analyzed by modern chemistry.
 We know it’s wrong; we know we are right.
-Mister Ed is simply not going to speak a full, clear, articulate sentence in front of you, and we don’t care, because we’ve heard this fucking horse speak and we don’t care if you believe us.
+Mister Ed is simply not going to speak a full, clear, articulate sentence in front of you, and we don’t care, because we’ve heard this hecking horse speak and we don’t care if you believe us.

-In this paragraph, we will allude to familiarity with the nation of Japan: one of the female characters in Facebreaker is a Japanese girl named “Kiriko”, whose voice is fucking horrifying.
+In this paragraph, we will allude to familiarity with the nation of Japan: one of the female characters in Facebreaker is a Japanese girl named “Kiriko”, whose voice is hecking horrifying.
 She sounds like a six-year-old girl screaming at you to give her back her dolly in a cartoon written and directed by a misanthropic recluse.
 She is dressed in what someone on the art team believed someone in America believed someone in Japan probably dresses like.
 Maybe this guy was an actual follower of Japanese fashion trends.
 Maybe he ordered all the glossy street-snap magazines from Amazon every month, and then decided to start from a clean slate, in the interest of crafting a Japanese character who is more recognizable to the typical American pre-teen with no knowledge of Japan outside some flimsy notion of what kids dress like in Harajuku.
 To feed his inspiration, this artist no doubt typed “Japanese fashion” into Google Images.
 This is what happens when you do that.
 That’s not fashion — that’s The Only Hobby These People Have.
 These are kids who want Halloween every day.

 The thing is, girls in Japan haven’t dressed like that in years; the only people who would actually dress like the girl in Facebreaker dresses are the middle-school dropouts who stand on that god awful bridge in front of the Meiji Shrine in Harajuku every Sunday because someone told them that the Lonely Planet guidebook tells foreigners to definitely check out the hottest trends in Japanese fashion every Sunday on this bridge in front of the Meiji Shrine in Harajuku.
 Lonely Planet lists it as one of the top three things to do in Japan.
 Number One is to visit the fish market in Tsukiji at five o’clock on a weekday morning.
 It is highly possible that Lonely Planet is trolling tourists, keeping them away from truly interesting things so as to keep them from becoming interesting people, so as to keep the planet as lonely as possible so they won’t have to endure the long legal process of changing the name of their company and the subsequent long marketing process of getting the people informed that the company has changed its name.
 Likewise, the Halloween-party-rejects who hang out on that bridge are — perhaps accidentally — trolling the entire world.
 That is not “Japanese fashion” — that is girls who are about as popular at school as you were, stretching their talons vendetta-like in the direction of the only affirmation they’re ever going to get, considering their hobbies.
 We need to start ignoring these people!
 Three years ago, there was maybe one girl dressed up as a maid outside Akihabara Station — now there are more than six dozen at all times.
 The “maid” thing has never been “cool” — the girls started doing it for attention, to appeal to the most depressive of males; they have no understanding of the fact that the world is only flocking to Akihabara to laugh at them, not because they think they’re amazing and wonderful.
 Facebreaker‘s art team made “Kiriko” as disgusting as she is for a few reasons: first, because otherwise she wouldn’t fit in with the rest of the cast; second, because they didn’t want to bother actually looking into what Japanese girls in the year 2008 really dress like; third, because they wanted people to be able to semi-immediately recognize her as “Japanese”.